 The study took place at one school, which had separate classes for pupils with a migrant background.
 The results showed that pupils who went straight to the regular class had the advantage of receiving a lot of authentic and relevant spoken and written linguistic input.
 Pupils in the language classes received less of this type of input.
 However, for the pupils in the other classes there was less time for interaction, feedback and additional instruction.
 In addition, it was difficult for the new pupils to make social contacts.
 The conclusion was that neither option was ideal due to the fact that education focuses too much on monolingual speakers.
 Therefore, each system has to take into account the advantages and inconvenience of each.

-In order to create a constructive, smooth transition, and to guarantee vertical continuity, collaborative planning between institutions is required, as well as cooperation between and support from all parties involved: parents (or relatives), teachers, school heads and boards, and the pupils themselves.
+In order to create a constructive, smooth transition, and to guarantee vertical continuity, collaborative planning between institutions is required, as well as cooperation between and support from all parties involved: parents (or relatives), teachers, school heads and boards, and the students themselves.
 These parties need to be actively engaged in the child’s education, regular contact is required between the stakeholders and there should be an active school community.